halcyon/renewedbrain.com/contact.md

 ### Office Hours are Monday through Thursday 10 am to 6 pm

-* Neuropsychological and behavioral medicine services are offered to adults and adolescents
+* Neuropsychological assessment and behavioral medicine services are offered to adults and adolescents age 12 and older
-* Psychotherapy for psychiatric disorders is offered to individuals age 16 and older

 ## Insurance
 * Medicare
 * Tricare

-### Rachel Lacy, Psy.D., ABPP
+### Rachel Lacy, Psy.D., ABPP-CN

-Dr. Lacy’s credentials include a Master’s in Guidance and Counseling from the University of Georgia, and Master’s and Doctoral degrees in Clinical Psychology from Georgia School of Professional Psychology.
+Dr. Lacy’s credentials include a Master’s degree in Guidance and Counseling from the University of Georgia, and Master’s and Doctoral degrees in Clinical Psychology from Georgia School of Professional Psychology.
 She received specialized training in neuropsychological